rupok/crisli-picker/README.md

 # Crisli Picker

-A modern, customizable date and time picker library for React applications, inspired by mobile date/time pickers.
+A modern, customizable date and time picker library for React applications with configurable time intervals, inspired by mobile date/time pickers.

 Originally created for [Crisli App](https://crisli.app) and now available as an open-source library for the React community.